Connecticut Traffic Lawyer

 In the event you plead guilty to any of the violations and misdemeanors above, you may be assessed penalty points on your driving history, could be forced to take a driver’s education retraining course, and in some scenarios, have your driving privileges suspended by the DMV.
 Further, as discussed below, there are significant auto insurance consequences that result from guilty pleas to the above charges.
 That’s why it is important to hire a top Stamford or Norwalk speeding and traffic ticket attorney to help you fight these tickets in Connecticut traffic courts.

-What To Do When You Are Pulled Over for Speeding or Motor Vehicle Violations
+What Should You Do When You Are Pulled Over for Speeding or Motor Vehicle Violations?

 It is critical that you realize that when you are pulled over by police, they sometimes have the discretion to either issue you a summons for a moving violation or give you a warning and let you go.
-That’s why we always encourage our clients to be respectful and courteous to police and state troopers, even if you disagree with their accusations, or are offended by the tone and tenor that law enforcement is taking with you during the traffic stop.
-Not only can your attitude and demeanor affect the officer’s decision to issue you a warning, but in the event you are in fact issued a ticket, your attitude and demeanor will also be noted on the ticket for the traffic court prosecutors to review and take into consideration.
+It is best to be respectful and courteous to police and state troopers, even if you disagree with their accusations, or are offended by the tone and tenor that law enforcement is taking with you during the traffic stop.
+Not only can your attitude and demeanor affect the officer’s decision to issue you a warning, but in the event, you are in fact issued a ticket, your attitude and demeanor will also be noted on the ticket for the traffic court prosecutors to review and take into consideration.
 If these demeanor notes are favorable, then your Connecticut speeding and traffic ticket lawyer may be able to use this positive report to help get that ticket ripped up at court.

 After you receive the ticket, do not immediately plead guilty without fully understanding the consequences.
 It’s at this point that it would be a good idea to call a top Greenwich, Norwalk or Stamford speeding ticket attorney to determine whether it would be in your best interests to plead not guilty and fight these charges in court.